OfficeDev/open-xml-docs/docs/how-to-get-the-contents-of-a-document-part-from-a-package.md

 --------------------------------------------------------------------------------
 ## Sample Code
-The following code retrieves the contents of a <span class="keyword">WordprocessingCommentsPart</span> part contained in a **WordProcessing** document package.
-You can run the program by calling the <span class="keyword">GetCommentsFromDocument</span> method as shown in the following example.
+The following code retrieves the contents of a **WordprocessingCommentsPart** part contained in a **WordProcessing** document package.
+You can run the program by calling the **GetCommentsFromDocument** method as shown in the following example.

 ```csharp